Single-family home definition

-Single-family home vs. multi-family home: What is the difference?
+Single-family home vs. multi-family home

 In many cases, the difference between a single-family home and a multi-family home is obvious.
 Multi-family structures, like duplexes and triplexes, have separate units for separate families inside of one building.